 Enforce sign-in for Desktop

-Based on the user's operating system, you must create a registry.json file at the following location and make sure the file can't be edited by the user:
+Based on the user's operating system, create a file named registry.json at the following location and make sure the file can't be edited by the user.

 PlatformLocation